tsmatz/reinforcement-learning-tutorials/Readme.md

 5. [DDPG (Deep Deterministic Policy Gradient)](05-ddpg.ipynb) (off-policy)
 6. [SAC (Soft Actor-Critic)](06-sac.ipynb) (off-policy)

-All these examples are written in Python from scratch without RL libraries.<br>
+All these examples are written in Python from scratch without any RL (reinforcement learning) libraries - such as, RLlib, Stable Baselines, etc.<br>
-(See [here (Minecraft example)](https://github.com/tsmatz/minecraft-rl-example) for building scripts with RLlib library.)
+See [here (Minecraft example)](https://github.com/tsmatz/minecraft-rl-example) for building scripts with RLlib library.

 ## Example Environemnt (CartPole-v0)